 Lake Gunn, South Island © Jocelyn Kinghorn

-The French and the Dutch have peacefully shared this Caribbean gem for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
-The Frenchman gained two-thirds of the island, but the Dutch maintain that their representative claimed the most prized part of the territory.
+Tucked away in a small corner of the Caribbean lies the island of Sint Maarten and St Martin, the world's smallest area of land divided into two nations.
+The French and Dutch have shared this strip of paradise peacefully for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and a wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
+The French won more land, but the Dutch lay claim to the most prized part.

 The Dutch may well have a point.
 Sint Maarten is known for its beaches, local rum-based liquors, casinos and festive nightlife.
 Duty-free shopping is the order of the day for tourists pouring out of the numerous condos and resorts.
 Those who find this all too overdeveloped and artificial can get a taste of a different side of the Caribbean on the quiet, picturesque beaches of Simpson Bay and Little Bay.
 Visitors who are looking for a more rugged holiday would do well to head north to the French side of the island.

 St Martin is significantly quieter than its Dutch counterpart.
 The French side of the island is a lovely mix of white-sand beaches, small town centres, and beautiful stretches of mountainside.
 Shopping is a more relaxed affair at the outdoor markets, and some of the finest Caribbean cuisine is on offer.